antonio-gomez/extend-script-loader/README.md

 ## Exceptions

-Currently, when any exception is thrown inside of an ExtendScript file it is caught and the error object is passed back to the CEP invocator's callback and also logged in the CEP console.
+Currently, when any exception is thrown inside of an ES file it is caught and the error object is passed back to the CEP invocator's callback and also logged in the CEP console.
 This is because ExtendScript Toolkit is too slow and painful to work with and I've found it faster to just check the error's message and line number and then fix it in my text editor of choice.
 A configuration/query parameter to "unwrap" the try/catch to disable this could be added later if needed.

 ```javascript
 // throw-exception.es